Fitzy1293/handyderivatives/README.md

 `handyderivatives -f functions.txt --latex`

+## Opening the output
+Normally you want to immediately see the output, so run something like this.

+`handyderivatives -f functions.txt --latex && zathura equations.pdf`

+The program used to open the PDF doesn't matter, as long as it's not something like Adobe Reader which takes a couple seconds to open on most machines.
+If you can enter a PDF and it opens it, then it will work.
+Zathura is nice because if you ctl + c in your terminal the the window with the PDF closes, this doesn't happen with them all.

 ## How the input file should be formatted
 Edit a file that has functions listed one per line.
 The left hand side should be what your function will be differentiated with respect to, i.e *f(x)* .